Murray Waas: Idi Amin and economic sanctions

+The covert Reagan and George H.W.
+Bush foreign policies leading up to the first U.S. war with Iraq

 Following the presidency of George Herbert Walker Bush, in 1993, while a reporter for the Los Angeles Times, Waas, along with his Los Angeles Times colleague Douglas Frantz, was a finalist for the Pulitzer Prize in the category of national reporting for his stories detailing that administration's prewar foreign policy towards the Iraqi regime of Saddam Hussein That same year, Waas was also a recipient of the Goldsmith Prize for Investigative Reporting, awarded by the Joan Shorenstein Barone Center on The Press, of the John F. Kennedy School of Government of Harvard University, for "a series that detailed United States policy toward Iraq before the Persian Gulf war".

-As part of that reporting, on March 10, 1992, Waas and Frantz disclosed that the Reagan and George H.W.
-Bush administrations had engaged in secret intelligence sharing with Saddam Hussein's Iraqi regime, despite falsely telling the congressional intelligence committees that all such cooperation had ended two years earler.

-In another story, published on April 18, 1992, Waas and Frantz, citing highly classified government records, first reported that the Reagan and George H. W. Bush administrations, for more than a decade, had engaged in a covert policy of allowing Saudi Arabia to transfer American arms to Saddam's Hussein's Iraq.
-The story further alleged that both presidents Ronald Reagan and Georg H.W.
-Bush had secretly encouraged the arms transfers even though they likely violated federal law and Congressional restrictions.